Song So-hee

-Song So-hee (Korean: 송소희; born October 20, 1997), is a South Korean singer who specializes in traditional Korean music known as gugak.
+Song So-hee (Korean: 송소희; born 20 October 1997), widely known as the "Traditional Music Girl" (국악소녀) is a South Korean Gyeonggi minyo (경기민요) or traditional folk singer.
 She rose to fame after winning the KBS National Singing Contest in 2008 at the age of 11, earning her a reputation as a gugak prodigy.
 The South Korean government honored Song with the title, "Best Korean of the Year," in 2010.

 Early life and education

-Song was born in Yesan, Chungcheongnam-do, South Korea on October 20, 1997.
+Song was born in Yesan, Chungcheongnam-do, South Korea on 20 October 1997.
 She is the eldest daughter of Song Geun-yeong (her father), and Yang Bok-rye (her mother).
 She has one younger sister, Song So-yeong.

 Song displayed her talent for music at a very young age, which she later attributed to her father's habit of singing minyo, a genre of Korean folk songs, to her.
 When she was five years old, her parents enrolled her in a gugak academy to develop her singing skills.
-She studied under gugak singers Park Seok-sun and Lee Ho-yeon, the latter of whom is classified as a "Living National Treasure" by the South Korean government.
+She studied under Gyeonggi folk singers Park Seok-sun and Lee Ho-yeon, the latter of whom is classified as a "Living National Treasure" by the South Korean government.
 She learned to play traditional Korean percussion instruments under samul nori master Lee Gwang-su.

 Song attended Deoksan Elementary School, Imseong Middle School, and Hoseo High School, all in Chungcheongnam-do.
-In 2016, she enrolled in Dankook University's School of Music to study gugak.
+In 2016, she enrolled in Dankook University's School of Music to study traditional music.

 Career

 Song became famous nationwide after she performed "Changbu Taryeong" at the 2008 KBS National Singing Contest.
 Her performance left a deep impression upon the viewers.
 She won the grand prize in the contest and became the youngest grand prize winner in the 29 years of the contest's history.

 Since then she performed on several popular Korean TV programs such as Star King, KBS Open Concert, and Yoondohyun's Love Letter.
 She sang songs such as "Changbu Taryeong", "Taepyongga", "Arirang", "Batnori", "Gunbam Taryeong", and "Battuiwara" on these programs and became more famous.

-Her appearance on Star King in 2008 led her to another important training opportunity from Master Lee Ho-yoen, who is a specialist in Gyeonggi minyo.
+Her appearance on Star King in 2008 led her to another important training opportunity from Master Lee Ho-yeon, who is a specialist in Gyeonggi minyo.
 Having been impressed by So-hee's talent, Master Lee volunteered to provide training for her on a regular basis.
-Minyo (Korean folk music) literally means "song of folklore" and is the traditional music sung most frequently by Koreans.
-Minyo is broadly classified into three types according to region: Gyeonggi, Namdo, and Seodo Minyo.
+Minyo (Korean folk song) literally means "song of folklore" and is the traditional music sung most frequently by Koreans.
+Minyo is broadly classified into five styles according to region: Gyeonggi, Namdo, Seodo, Dongbu and Jeju Minyo.
 Gyeonggi Minyo is traditionally popular in the central area around Seoul.